Asbestos Services

 Abatement Oversight and Air Monitoring

-Envise can be the eyes and ears for our clients during an abatement.
-Our team of licensed Supervisors write daily reports documenting abatement operations to ensure contractors are complying with regulations.
-We also monitor the ambient air, and analyze samples each day using a Phase Contrast Microscope (PCM), to ensure the safety of building occupants and the public.
+Our supervisors write daily reports documenting abatement operations and ensure that abatement contractors are complying with regulations.
+We also monitor the ambient air, and analyze daily samples using a Phase Contrast Microscope (PCM) to ensure the safety of building occupants and the public alike.

 This data can be vital in the event of regulator inspections or threatened litigation.